New development on the way to Riverside

 “There’s been a couple of times we have run people off that are just kind of squatting I guess you could call it,” said Hagman.
 “But it’s a piece of history.”

-Jones says they hope to get something new developed started next year.
+Jones says starting next year they hope to get something new developed.

 Claycomb says the city will have a park in the city-owned property on part of the complex.
 There will also be lighting on a bike path next to the river.